Saire2022/GeoRescue/README.md

 - Please end time (hh:mm:ss): `15:00:00`

 This script returns the `.html` file with the interactive maps with the points and the routes.

+The part of the mobile application that allows us to obtain user points can be found [here](https://github.com/SantiagoAjala0204/GetUserLocation.git)